Deadline nears for Atchison toxic cloud victims

 TOPEKA, Kan.
-(The Topeka Capital-Journal/AP) – A deadline is near for those who believe they were victims of a 2016 toxic gas release over the Kansas town of Atchison.
+(AP) – A deadline is near for those who believe they were victims of a 2016 toxic gas release over the Kansas town of Atchison.

 The Topeka Capital-Journal reports that the federal prosecutor is urging victims to submit written victim statements by Friday.